 We may be subject to challenges by government entities or private parties, including our distributors, to the form of our network marketing system or elements of our business including marketing and product claims made by us or our distributors.
 There has been an increase in government scrutiny of our industry in various markets, including Japan, South Korea, China, Europe, and the United Kingdom.
 From time to time, we receive formal and informal inquiries from various government regulatory authorities about our business and our compliance with local laws and regulations.
 For example, we have received notice from Belgium authorities alleging that we have violated the anti-pyramid regulations in that market and we have received an inquiry from the Consumer Protection Agency in Hungary regarding various marketing claims.
 If we are not able to resolve these matters to the satisfaction of these governmental agencies, we could be fined or could be required to make changes to our business or marketing claims.
 In addition, there have been private actions filed in certain jurisdictions against some of our competitors in our industry in recent years challenging their form of business.
-Any regulatory or other challenges regarding us or others in our industry, detrimentally affect our efforts to recruit or motivate distributors and attract customers, or interpret laws in a manner inconsistent with our current business practices.
+Any regulatory or other challenges regarding us or others in our industry could harm our business if they result in the imposition of any fines or damages on our business, create adverse publicity, increase scrutiny of our industry, detrimentally affect our efforts to recruit or motivate distributors and attract customers, or interpret laws in a manner inconsistent with our current business practices.

 In the early 1990s, we entered into voluntary consent agreements with the FTC and a few state regulatory agencies relating to investigations of our distributors' product claims and practices.
 These investigations centered on alleged unsubstantiated product and earnings claims made by some of our distributors.
 We believe that the negative publicity generated by this FTC action, as well as a subsequent action in the mid-1990s related to unsubstantiated product claims, harmed our business and results of operation in the United States.
 Pursuant to the consent decrees, we agreed, among other things, to supplement our procedures to enforce our policies, to not allow distributors to make earnings representations without making additional disclosures relating to average earnings and to not make, or allow our distributors to make, product claims that were not substantiated.
 We have taken various actions, including implementing a more generous inventory buy-back policy, publishing average distributor earnings information, supplementing our procedures for enforcing our policies, and reviewing distributor product sales aids, to address the issues raised by the FTC and state agencies in these investigations.
-As a result of the previous investigations, the FTC or other comparable state or federal regulatory agencies, in the United States or abroad, could have a further negative impact on us in the future.
+As a result of the previous investigations, the FTC makes inquiries from time to time regarding our compliance with applicable laws and regulations and our consent decree.
+Any further actions by the FTC or other comparable state or federal regulatory agencies, in the United States or abroad, could have a further negative impact on us in the future.
 Because legal and regulatory requirements concerning our industry involve a high level of subjectivity and are inherently fact-based and subject to judicial interpretation, we can provide no assurance that we would not be harmed by the application or interpretation of statutes or regulations governing network marketing, particularly in any civil challenge by a current or former distributor.